tekd/ga-worksheet/GA-worksheet.md

 ##Project #2 Part #2: Style the Header with CSS

-1. What advantages does the `<link>` tag have over the `<style>` tag? lets you keep CSS in a external file and keeps it more organized
+1. What advantages does the `<link>` tag have over the `<style>` tag? lets you keep CSS in a external file and keeps it more organized.
 2. What is normalize.css?
-CSS file that makes sure CSS is rendered the same
+CSS file that makes sure CSS is rendered the same.
 3. Why do we need to add a padding property to the `<ul>` tag? because there is padding there, it must be set to 0.
-4. What does the “inline” property do to a list of items? it puts all the information on the same line
+4. What does the “inline” property do to a list of items? it puts all the information on the same line.
 5. What do the following padding values do?

     padding: 25px 50px 75px 100px;